MacKeeper Review: Quick Expert Summary

 - Performance optimization.

-While MacKeeper is a good antivirus program that comes with a lot of useful features that work well, it’s missing some important features — it doesn’t offer any anti-phishing protection, which I would consider an essential security feature these days.
+It’s a good antivirus program that comes with a lot of useful features, but it’s missing some important tools — it doesn’t offer any anti-phishing protection, which I would consider an essential security feature these days.
 It also lacks security tools such as a firewall and parental controls, which other Mac-focused antivirus products, such as Intego, do include.

 That said, MacKeeper is extremely easy to both set up and to use, its anti-malware protection is almost perfect, and its VPN is one of the best I’ve seen as an antivirus add-on.